Best Time and Strategies for Listing a Rental in Chicago

 Screen for urgency: Ask prospects their desired move-in date right away.

-Allow flexibility: Mid-month move-ins, short-term lease options, or Section 8 if allowed.
+Allow flexibility: Mid-month move-ins or short-term lease options if possible.

 Accept online applications: Use platforms like Avail, Zillow, or Apartments.com for screening and leases.